Babyama0901/Pag-Ambit-Interactive-Web-Comic-Book/TECHNICAL_PLAN.md

 The application is organized into distinct functional units:

 *   **`App.jsx`**: The root component that handles global layout and initialization.
 *   **`Book.jsx`**: The central container component.
-It manages the `HTMLFlipBook` instance, maintains the state of the current page, and coordinates interactions between the pages and the controls.
+It manages the `HTMLFlipBook` instance, maintains the state of the current page, coordinates interactions between the pages and the controls, and handles the rendering of the `Magnifier` overlay and `Notes` dialogs.
 *   **`MediaPage.jsx`**: A reusable sub-component responsible for rendering individual page content.
 It intelligently handles different media types (static images vs. MP4 videos) and manages overlay interactions (e.g., speech bubbles).
-*   **`Controls.jsx`**: A detached UI layer that provides user inputs (navigation, zoom, settings) without interfering with the book's visual flow.
-It includes a "Help" dialog and a "More Options" menu for secondary actions.
+*   **`Controls.jsx`**: A detached UI layer that provides user inputs (navigation, zoom slider, magnifier toggle, settings) without interfering with the book's visual flow.
+It includes a "Survey" button, "Help" dialog, and a "More Options" menu for secondary actions.
+*   **`Magnifier.jsx`**: A specialized component that renders a magnifying glass effect.
+It tracks mouse movement over the book and displays a zoomed-in portion of the content, enhancing readability for detailed artwork.
 *   **`Modal.jsx`**: A generic overlay component used for secondary interfaces like the Table of Contents, Settings, and Sharing options.
 It features advanced entrance/exit animations and a glassmorphism effect using backdrop filters.

 ### 3.2 State Management